 Jones acknowledges the positive institutional changes that followed the Cartwright report, and some salutary effects (the incidence of and mortality from cervical cancer is half what it was before the screening program was introduced and now compares to the best in the world).
 Yet, as his account makes clear, New Zealand’s medical community remains divided over Green’s research; indeed, opposing sides have become more entrenched.
-Jones also makes clear that the NWH National Women’s Hospital already had institutional mechanisms in place in the 1960s to promote accountability on the part of physicians and researchers.
+Jones also makes clear that the NWH already had institutional mechanisms in place in the 1960s to promote accountability on the part of physicians and researchers.
 Two committees reviewed and approved Green’s proposal to conduct a large study of the natural history of CIS.
 The hospital had a medical superintendent and a superintendent-in-chief, to whom concerns could be (and were) reported.
 The head of the obstetrics and gynecology department, Dennis Bonham, had the authority to intervene.
 Difficult issues could be, and were, raised with a number of hospital committees.
 Jones wants to know why these mechanisms failed: why did colleagues continue to support one rogue doctor, even as evidence mounted that his research premise was wrong?
 Why did they do nothing when the health of patients was in jeopardy?

 In his search for answers, Jones shines a light on power relationships.
-In 1973, as a young obstetrician/gynecologist, he eagerly joined the staff of the National Women’s Hospital (NWH), which had developed an international reputation for excellence in obstetric and gynecological research, teaching, and care.
+In 1973, as a young obstetrician/gynecologist, he eagerly joined the staff of the NWH, which had developed an international reputation for excellence in obstetric and gynecological research, teaching and care.
 He soon discovered the hospital’s “dark secret” -- Green’s unorthodox experiment.
-At that time, cervical carcinoma in situ (CIS) had been established as a condition that progressed to cancer in 20-30% of cases, a progression that timely detection and treatment could prevent.
+At that time, CIS had been established as a condition that progressed to cancer in 20-30% of cases, a progression that timely detection and treatment could prevent.
 Initially he remained uninvolved, focused on securing his position; over time, however, deeply disturbed by the hospital’s tolerance of the research, he could not remain silent.
 He and two like-minded colleagues documented their concerns and tabled reports at hospital meetings.
 They appealed to the medical superintendent and three successive superintendents-in-chief.
 In 1984, they documented research irregularities and the suffering of some participants in a prestigious international journal.
 And yet the project continued, even after Green’s retirement, carried on by his followers.
 Not until 1987, when two feminists discovered the 1984 paper and wrote an exposé published in Metro, a local weekly magazine, did public outrage force the New Zealand government to appoint Judge Sylvia Cartwright to carry out the public inquiry.
 Her inquiry produced a scathing report, which recommended reforms to protect patients.

 Much of this narrative is on the public record and might suggest the case is settled.
 Not so, says Jones.
 Powerful opposing factions jockeyed to discredit the report and these efforts continue.
 At a September 1988 meeting, a motion to support the report and to express sympathy for the women passed unanimously, but was overturned a week later.
 In 1990, the same Metro magazine that broke the story about the experiment published an article expressing “second thoughts.”
 In 2009, medical historian Linda Bryder published a book in which she in argues that Green did not experiment on the women, he simply provided them with an acceptable form of less invasive treatment.
-And as recently as 2014, Cochrane Collaboration co-founder Sir Iain Chalmers chastised the Cartwright Report for implying an agreed-on “conventional treatment” for CIS existed in the late 1960s and early 1970s.
+And as recently as 2014, Cochrane Collaboration co-founder Sir Iain Chalmers chastised the investigative quality of the Cartwright Inquiry via a video link to a meeting at the NWH.
 Shamefully, writes Jones, no apology has ever been offered to the women who suffered, or to the families of those who died.